A Feature Documentary

 DNA Science & Genetics

-Advances in genomics trace lineages from Siberia and the Altai region to the first peoples of the Americas — connections invisible to the naked eye, encoded in every living cell.
+Advances in genomics trace lineages from Siberia and the Altai region to the first peoples of the Americas — connections encoded in every living cell.

 Archaeology & History

-From ancient burial sites to stone tools, archaeologists unearth physical evidence of migration patterns spanning tens of thousands of years — objects that outlived the hands that made them.
+From ancient burial sites to stone tools — physical evidence of migration patterns spanning tens of thousands of years.

 Indigenous Knowledge

-Oral traditions and ancestral teachings hold knowledge that predates written history.
-Indigenous voices offer a living understanding of migration — not as a distant past, but as a present inheritance.
+Oral traditions and ancestral teachings hold knowledge predating written history — migration as a living inheritance, not a distant past.

 Mythology & Early Theory

-From the Lost Tribes of Israel to creation myths — early theories reflect humanity's need to explain its origins.
-Each era reinterpreted the same mystery through the lens of its own beliefs.
+From the Lost Tribes of Israel to creation myths — each era reinterpreted the same mystery through the lens of its own beliefs.

 The Team